-Financial Controller (VRC), M.Sc.
-(Hons) Business Economics University of Tilburo.
-Mr. Hundertmark is a Chartered Accountant Netherlands Institute of Chartered Accountants, a Chartered member of the Dutch Institute of Financial Controllers.
-He was trained at Ernst & Young and KPMG in the Netherlands before joining ABN Amro Bank N.V. where he was appointed Senior Vice President for the bank before accepting the Chief Audit Executive role at its subsidiary.
-Saudi Hollandi Bank in Riyadh, Saudi Arabia.
-He joined Deutsche Bank AG in Sudney, Australia. in 2008 as the Head of Audit for Australia and New Zealand and as the Head of Audit for Singapore and ASEAN in August 2012.
-Mr. Hundertmark joined the Bank ABC Group in Julu 2016 as Group Chief finance field and member of the Roual transferred to Singapore Auditor.
-He has almost 30 uears' experience in the
+Chartered Accountant (Royal NBA), Chartered Financial Controller (VRC), M.Sc.
+(Hons) Business Economics, University of Tilburg, Certified Internal Auditor.

+Mr. Hundertmark is a Chartered Accountant and member of the Royal Netherlands Institute of Chartered Accountants, a Chartered member of the Dutch Institute of Financial Controllers.
+He was trained at Ernst & Young and KPMG in the Netherlands before joining ABN Amro Bank N.V. where he was appointed Senior Vice President for the bank before accepting the Chief Audit Executive role at its subsidiary, Saudi Hollandi Bank in Riyadh, Saudi Arabia.
+He joined Deutsche Bank AG in Sydney, Australia, in 2008 as the Head of Audit for Australia and New Zealand and transferred to Singapore as the Head of Audit for Singapore and ASEAN in August 2012.
+Mr. Hundertmark joined the Bank ABC Group in July 2016 as Group Chief Auditor.
+He has almost 30 years' experience in the finance field